Piwimau/TriSpell/README.md

 [this article](https://en.wikipedia.org/wiki/Levenshtein_distance) from Wikipedia, which also contains useful pseudocode I used as reference for the implementation.

-In addition to the algorithms, the user may choose from three different accuracy levels.
-While the specific implementation (i. e. the maximum edit distance per level) may be subject to change in the future, it is currently defined as follows:
+In addition to the algorithms, the user can choose from three different levels of accuracy.
+While the specific implementation (i. e. the maximum edit distance per level) may change in the future, it is currently defined as follows:

 | Accuracy Level | Maximum Edit Distance |